googleapis/cloud-debug-nodejs/README.md

 ## Using the Debugger

 Once your application is running (deployed, or elsewhere), you should be able to use the [Debug UI][debug-tab] in your Cloud [developer console][dev-console].
-You can find the Debug UI in the 'Operations > Debug' section in the navigation panel, or by simply searching for 'Debug' in the developer console.
+You can find the Debug UI in the 'STACKDRIVER -> Debug' section in the navigation panel, or by simply searching for 'Debug' in the developer console.

 ![Debug UI](doc/images/debug-ui.png?raw=true)